thiagoadaniosc/wordpress_cmsj/wp-content/plugins/memphis-documents-library/readme.txt

 * Feature - have a button that will add shortcode directly in editing posts.
 * Feature - Allow other users access to mDocs admin menus.
 * Feature - Have the post open in a modal instead of going to the page directly.
-* Feature - Have a in application pdf preview.
+* Feature - Have an in application pdf preview.

 == Frequently Asked Questions ==